zacLibaud/bADA55.github.io/index.md

 **The Power of Experts**:

-On both platforms, the smallest group of users—less than 2% of the community—stands out as the driving force, contributing an impressive 50% of all reviews.
+On both platforms, the smallest group of users, less than 2% of the community, stands out as the driving force, contributing an impressive 50% of all reviews.
 These are the dedicated reviewers, the ones who consistently share their insights and shape the platforms' content.

 On the other hand, 50% of users, classified as Debutants, are more reserved in their contributions, accounting for just 1.53% of reviews on BeerAdvocate and 0.59% on RateBeer.